Before you decide to sell your home in Northern Virginia, understand your seller’s closing cost to find out the true cost of the selling process.

 One, it is possible that you’re just on this page to quickly calculate your closing cost and find out how much money you’ll make from selling your home.

-Two, you want to know everything about the closing cost you’ll pay when selling your home in Northern Virginia.
+Two, you want to know everything about your closing costs when selling your home in Northern Virginia.

 Finally, you’re not interested in reading the entire article, but you want to hear the information.
 Check out my eight-minute video below that will walk you through the topics covered on this page.

-You’ll start your home selling process by confirming your home’s value because the value of your home will determine how much money you walk away with at the closing table.
+You’ll start your home selling process by confirming its value, as the value of your home will determine how much money you walk away with or bring to the closing table.

 YOUR HOME = BANK

-We’re starting with the value of your home because the most substantial closing cost (real estate commission and taxes) are based on a percentage of your home’s sales price.
+We’re starting with your home’s value because the most substantial closing costs (real estate commission and taxes) are based on a percentage of the sale price.

 Since this page is dedicated to Seller Closing Cost, we won’t spend any more time discussing the process used to determine the value of your home.

-If you don’t know what you’re home is worth in today’s market or you haven’t really done a deep-dive analysis in a while that’s okay.
+If you don’t know what your home is worth in today’s market or you haven’t done a deep-dive analysis in a while, that’s okay.

-Fill out the following form to have us send you a FREE Home Evaluation prepared by a licensed real estate agent with 10-plus years of experience.
+Please fill out the following form, and I’ll send you a FREE Home Evaluation prepared by a licensed real estate agent with more than 10 years of experience.

 The Home Valuation Report will be sent to your email after you enter your contact information and email below in the following form.